carpentries-incubator/lesson-parallel-python/_episodes/01-introduction.md

 {: .discussion}

 Most problems will fit in one of two categories:
-- I wrote this code in Python and its not fast enough.
+- I wrote this code in Python and it is not fast enough.
 - I run this code on my Laptop, but the target problem size is bigger than the RAM.

 In this course we will show several possible ways of speeding up your program and making it ready to function in parallel.
 We will be introducing the following modules

-1. `threading` standard library module that allows different parts of your program to run concurrently on a single computer (with shared memory)
+1. `threading` allows different parts of your program to run concurrently on a single computer (with shared memory)
 3. `dask` makes scalable parallel computing easy
-4. `numba` speed up your python functions by translating them to optimized machine code
+4. `numba` speeds up your python functions by translating them to optimized machine code
-5. `memory_profile` monitor memory performance
+5. `memory_profile` monitors memory performance
-6. `asyncio` python native asynchronous programming
+6. `asyncio` Python's native asynchronous programming

 FIXME: Actually explain functional programming & distributed programming More importantly, we will show how to change the design of a program to fit parallel paradigms.
 This often involves techniques from **functional programming**.

+> ## What we won't talk about
-What we won't talk about: **distributed programming**, this is a huge can of worms.
+> In this course we will not talk about **distributed programming**.
+This is a huge can of worms.
 It is easy to show simple examples, but depending on the problem, solutions will be wildly different.
 Dask has a lot of functionality to help you in setting up for running on a network.
 The important bit is that, once you have made your code suitable for parallel computing, you'll have the right mind-set to get it to work in a distributed environment.
+{: .callout}

 # FIXME: Overview and rationale
 This is an advanced course.
 Why is it advanced?
-We (hopefully) saw in the discussion that although many of your problems share similar characteristics, it is the details that will determine different solutions.
+We (hopefully) saw in the discussion that although many of your problems share similar characteristics, it is the details what will determine different solutions.
 We all need our algorithms, models, analysis to run in a way that many hands make light work.
 When such a situation arises with a group of people, we start with a meeting discussing who does what, when do we meet again to sync up, etc. After a while you can get the feeling that all you